MalcolmScruggs/spotify-ratings/README.md

 # Spotifyrating
 A web-app to add ratings to songs from Spotify.
-View saved songs, rated songs, search, and view top rated songs across users.
+View and create playlists from saved songs, rated songs, search, view top rated songs across all users.
 Ratings update live via channels.
 Built using Elixir/Phoenix